Balderic, Count of Upladium: Downfall

 At the subsequent assembly called by the emperor, about 1018, Balderic was not given a chance to defend himself by his two enemies Duke Godfried, and Duke Bernhard.
 The emperor and the bishop of Cologne ensured that he returned to Cologne safely.
 Also in 1018, Duke Godfrey and Count Gerhard were forced to make peace by the emperor, and Balderic made peace with the emperor.

 Three years later, Balderic died 5 June 1021 at Heimbach, and was buried at Zyfflich.

 Later, Count Gerhard arranged for the same servant to trap Gebhard, promising to get him into the fort of Heimbach, where Gerhard, who was waiting for him, was able to kill him, avenging the death of Balderic.

 The lands which fell to the crown after his death were listed in a charter of 1025.
+The lands listed in this "county" (comitatus) are in the areas of Veluwe and Zutphen north of the Rhine: